 At the Rosary school we offer a range of sports both in the curriculum and as extra-curricular activities, for both boys and girls.
-These include: - Football, Basketball, Cricket, Athletics, Fitness clubs, Multi sports for key stage 1, Gymnastics, Short Tennis, Netball, Volleyball, Gaelic Football, Swimming, Danish Longball, Cycling, Boxing, Dance and Archery.
+These include: - Football, Running, Basketball, Cricket, Athletics, Fitness clubs, Multi sports, Tennis, Netball, Volleyball, Gaelic Football, Swimming, Boxing and Archery.

-A focus within the Rosary is swimming; pupils are given the opportunity to swim once a week for up to a whole year in year 5 in order to develop their swimming skills consistently.
+A focus within the Rosary is swimming; pupils are given the opportunity to swim once a week, in a small group situation, for nine weeks in year 5 in order to develop their swimming skills consistently.
 This has resulted in our children showing a visible improvement with their swimming skills and working towards achieving their distance badges.
 For many of the children this is their first opportunity to attempt swimming.

 The Rosary was given the chance to extend their facilities for PE / sports by funding from the National Lottery.
 This enabled us to have the outside playground re-surfaced, 3 sets of basketball courts, a netball court and 5 a side football.
-Indoors we were provided with new gym equipment, for example, climbing frames.
+We introduced an outdoor gym in January 2019, further improving our outdoor area and as a way of encouraging children to become more active.
+Indoors we were provided with gym equipment including climbing frames.

 Inclusion is an important aspect of the Rosary’s ethos, and this is supported throughout the teaching of PE.
 Staff continue to attend courses and INSET courses are provided to the staff in order to update our teaching of P.E.
-Select year 5 pupils have been given the opportunity to attend a bikeability course, developing their cycling and safety skills on the road, looking to achieve the level 2 award.
-As a school we have a bike shed and try to encourage the children to cycle to school.
+Teacher's CPD is further developed with the help of a coach that comes in once a week to support teachers and provide children with an additional after-school club.

 We have recently started a Mile in Key Stage 2 to encourage children to get active, this is completed once a week.
 We hope to improve our facilities further by introducing a running track to continue to develop fitness for children.